videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/on-off-camera.md

 # On / Off Camera - React

-Any participant can turn on or off his camera in the meeting using below methods.
+Any participant can turn their camera on or off in the meeting using the methods below.

 ### `enableWebcam()`

-- By using `enableWebcam()` function of `useMeeting` hook, local participant can publish video to other participants.
+- By using `enableWebcam()` function of `useMeeting` hook, the local participant can publish their video to other participants.

-- You can call this method when the local participant is not broadcasting any video to others.
+- You can only call this method when the local participant is not broadcasting video to others.

-- You can pass customised video track in `enableWebcam()` by using [Custom Video Track](/react/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track).
+- You can also pass customised video track in `enableWebcam()` by using [Custom Video Track](/react/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track).

 - Video stream of the participant can be accessed from the `webcamStream` property of `useParticipant` hook.

 ### `disableWebcam()`

-- By using `disableWebcam()` function of `useMeeting` hook, local participant can stop publish video to other participants.
+- By using `disableWebcam()` function of `useMeeting` hook, local participant can stop publishing their video to other participants.

-- You can call this method when the local participant is broadcasting any video to others.
+- You can only call this method when the local participant is broadcasting video to others.

 ### `toggleWebcam()`

-- By using `toggleWebcam()` function of `useMeeting` hook, local participant can start or stop publish video to other participants based on the current state of the camera.
+- By using `toggleWebcam()` function of `useMeeting` hook, local participant can start or stop publishing their video to other participants based on the current state of the camera.

-- You can pass customised video track in `toggleWebcam()` by using [Custom Video Track](/react/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track).
+- You can also pass customised video track in `toggleWebcam()` by using [Custom Video Track](/react/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track).

 - Video stream of the participant can be accessed from the `webcamStream` property of `useParticipant` hook.